lgastako/resume/README.md

 Co-founded and helped lead a team building a comparison shopping engine for local stores.
 Raised $5m in funding.
 Acquired by eBay for $75m.

-Technology stack was primarily Python, Django and Flask with PostgreSQL and Redis databases.
+Technology stack: Primarily Python, Django and Flask with PostgreSQL and Redis databases.
 Deployed on Heroku and AWS.

 **J.P.
 Evans, Inc. (Reston, VA)**<br>